Bandwidth/csharp-sdk/docs/MediaApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="uploadmedia"></a>
+<a id="uploadmedia"></a>
 # **UploadMedia**
 > void UploadMedia (string accountId, string mediaId, System.IO.Stream body, string contentType = null, string cacheControl = null)

 Upload Media

 Upload a file.
 You may add headers to the request in order to provide some control to your media file.
+If a file is uploaded with the same name as a file that already exists under this account, the previous file will be overwritten.
 A list of supported media types can be found [here](https://support.bandwidth.com/hc/en-us/articles/360014128994-What-MMS-file-types-are-supported-).

 ### Example
 ```csharp